luukboulogne/stoic2021-baseline-finalphase/training/README.md

 <a name="testing"></a>
 ### Testing
 To test if the docker container for training works as expected, run the `test.sh`/`test.bat` script as shown below.
 This script contains the commands that will be used by the organizers to train your algorithm.
-It should not be altered while preparing your submission.
+Changing this script will not affect the commands that the organizers will use to train your algorithm.
+Please do not alter it while preparing your submission.

  `test.sh`/`test.bat` will build the container and train your algorithm with the public training set located in some input directory `/path/to/stoic2021-training/`.
 In the output directory `../inference/artifact/`, it will produce trained model weights to be used later for generating the inference Docker container.